dustinpfister/blog_posts/_posts/threejs-edges-geometry.md

 ### Source code examples for this post and many others are up on Github

 The source code examples for this post as well as my [many other posts on threejs](/categories/three-js/) can be found on Github in [my test threejs repo](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-edges-geometry).
+This is also where I have the source code examples for my [many other blog posts on threejs](/categories/three-js/).
+Also cloning down the repo, installing the packages, and running the server might be the fastest way to get things up and running on your end.
+I do try to do my best to keep these examples copy and paste friendly, but depending on things like what revision you are using, if you are using the JSM module in place of the plain out javaScript file and so forth, that might not always be the case.

 ### Need to keep version numbers in mind with three.js